 All about regulation, pricing and reimbursement of drugs in Lithuania.
-Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

 The authority responsible for applying and enforcing the regulatory framework and performing control functions in relation to drugs and biologicals is the State Medicine Control Agency (hereinafter, SMCA).
 As for medical devices, the State Health Care Accreditation Agency (hereinafter, SHCAA) is responsible for applying and enforcing the regulatory framework and performing control functions.